-Deconstructing the Tangible Property Temporary Regulations
+Deconstructing the Tangible Property Final and Re-proposed Regulations

-Understand how the new guidance may affect your company
+Understanding how the new guidance may affect your company

 On September 13, 2013, the Treasury Department (“Treasury”) and the Internal Revenue Service (“IRS”) issued final regulations1 (the “Final Regulations”) and re-proposed regulations2 (“the 2013 Proposed Regulations”) (collectively, the “2013 Regulations”) that provide guidance with respect to the treatment of materials and supplies; capitalization of amounts paid to acquire or produce (or facilitate the acquisition or production of) tangible property; the determination of whether an expenditure with respect to tangible property is a deductible repair or must be capitalized; and dispostions of Modified Accelerated Cost Recovery System (“MACRS”) property.
 Thus, the 2013 Regulations address a broad range of capitalization and deduction issues for expenditures related to tangible property and may likely impact taxpayers in all industries.